kaanyalti/dev-manager/README.md

 # Dev Manager

-A command-line tool for managing development repositories and SSH keys.
+A command-line tool for managing development environments and tools.

 ## Features

-- Repository management (add, remove, sync)
-- SSH key management (generate, add to agent, print public key)
+- SSH key management
-- Configuration management
-- Tool management
+- Git repository management
+- Development environment setup
-- Dependency management
+- And more...

 ## Installation